 Double mechanical ties with neoprene expanders are pre-torqued stainless steel wall ties 304 grade.
 They are designed to provide a fast and reliable fixing by only allowing the outer part of the tie to expand once the inner wall has fixed in place, they regularly achieve pull out figures of over 2.5 newtons.

 The pilot holes are 10 mm, the ties are fixed using a cordless drill and a tool that fits over the tie allowing it to expand.
 Mechanical wall ties are also available in brass instead of neoprene.

 What are cavity wall ties and why are they used?

-The purpose of a cavity construction is to prevent water penetration unlike the traditional solid nine inch masonry wall by splitting it into two leaves of 4½ inch brick, linked with metal ties.
-Cavity wall ties are laid out in a uniform spacing pattern: a diamond formation with ties at 900mm centres in courses set 450mm apart.
+The purpose of a cavity construction is to prevent water penetration, unlike the traditional solid nine inch masonry wall by splitting it into two leaves of 4½ inch brick, linked with metal ties.
+Cavity wall ties are laid out in a uniform spacing pattern: a diamond formation with wall ties at 900mm centres in courses set 450mm apart.
 At door and window openings the spacing is reduced to 300mm vertically.

 The most common wall tie used is mild steel and the commonest manufactured forms are the fishtail or vertical twist ties (either galvanised or bitumen coated) and the galvanised butterfly wire tie.

 All mild-steel ties are susceptible to corrosion over time.
 Because the service life of the masonry is much longer than that of the mild steel at some point in its life the wall may need replacement of the wall ties.